Monkey (character): Legal dispute

 As Monkey was created and owned by advertising agency Mother rather than by ITV Digital itself, he was the subject of a legal dispute as both claimed the rights to the character.
-This prevented his use for some time, despite many organisations being keen to acquire the rights.
+This prevented his use for some time, despite many organizations being keen to acquire the rights.
 The dispute was eventually resolved by both parties agreeing to donate the intellectual property rights for Monkey to Comic Relief.

-Following the resolution of the dispute, Monkey appeared in a few TV shows, with the BBC using him for 2001's Comic Relief, as well as making a guest appearance at the 2002 BRIT Awards.
-In both cases Monkey appeared without Johnny Vegas.
-In 2003, the BBC commissioned a variety show to be hosted by Monkey.
-A pilot was filmed titled "Watch with Monkey" and featured Dawn French and the Ukulele Orchestra of Great Britain.
-The pilot has never been televised.
+Following the resolution of the dispute, Monkey made several small appearances in other media unrelated to ITV Digital, mostly before his appearances in PG Tips media, such as a small cameo appearance in the 2001 airing of "The Record of the Year", and 2001's Comic Relief.
+He was due to make a guest appearance at the 2002 BRIT Awards but was later pulled out due to restrictions.
+Johnny Vegas appeared without Monkey on an ITV Digital related airing of the Frank Skinner Show, speaking about the recognition he received from the ITV Digital Advertisements whilst Frank Skinner held up a Soft Toy of Monkey.
+In 2003, Monkey made a small appearance in a Walker's Crisps advertisement in collaboration with Comic Relief, and the BBC commissioned a variety show to be hosted by Monkey, but with no mention of Johnny Vegas as Al. A pilot of the series was filmed titled "Watch with Monkey" which featured Dawn French and the Ukulele Orchestra of Great Britain.
+However, the pilot was never aired on TV for unknown reasons.